hnen/NumberClassifier/doc/test_document.md

 - `layers`: Neural network topology.
 Number of layers and number of neurons on each layer, as an integer array.
 - `activation`: Activation function.
 Two activation functions were implemented, Sigmoid functions("sigmoid") and Rectified Linear Unit ("relu")
 - `learningRate`: Multiplier for each gradient descent step.
 Bigger value trains the network faster, but is numerically less stable.
-- `initWeights`: Initial range for neuron connection weights, as 2-element array.
-Weights are uniformly randomized in this range.
+- `initWeightMethod`: Heuristics used to initial values for network weights.
+Three methods are implemented, "uniform", "xavier" and "hu".
 - `initBiases`: Initial value for neuron initial biases.
 - `epochs`: Number of epoch during training.
 - `miniBatchSize`: Size of the batch used on every epoch.